 Getting to the Azores

-Before 2018, the only way to get to the Azores from the U.S. was via Azores Airlines via Boston Logan Airport (BOS).
+Before 2018, the only way to get to the Azores, located about 1,000 miles west of Lisbon, from the U.S. was via Azores Airlines via Boston Logan Airport (BOS).
 However, in May of 2018 Delta debuted their U.S. to the Azores route with flights between New York (JFK) and Ponta Delgada, São Miguel, Azores (PDL).
+But this route has now been suspended due to COVID and reduced flights from airlines.
+Hopefully this route resumes sometime in the future.

 Although roundtrip flights to the Azores can be spendy, Thrifty Traveler Premium has featured flight deals from the U.S. to the Azores for as low as $429!
 Not familiar with our premium service?
 See our guide on how it works.